LSSTDESC/BlendingToolKit/MAINTAINER.md

 # 6. Opened a "pull request" in GitHub for team to verify the release

-# 7. Checkout into master branch
+# 7. Checkout into main branch
-git checkout master
+git checkout main

-# 8. Updated local master branch with remote copy
+# 8. Updated local main branch with remote copy
-git pull origin master
+git pull origin main

-# 9. Merged release branch into master branch
+# 9. Merged release branch into main branch
 git merge release/0.1.0

 # 10. Tagged the release point by creating a new tag
 git tag -a 0.1.0 -m 'Create release tag 0.1.0'

-# 11. Pushed master branch to remote repository
+# 11. Pushed main branch to remote repository
-git push origin master
+git push origin main

 # 12. Pushed the tags to remote repository
 git push origin --tags